What Is The Difference Between High and Low Risk Foods?

 - Complete food safety training and provide training to anyone in your supply chain who works with food

-To read more about food safety, take a look at our article, ‘Essentials of Food Hygiene: 10 Rules You Must Follow’.
+To read more about food safety, look at our article, ‘Essentials of Food Hygiene: 10 Rules You Must Follow’.

 Why Might High-Risk Foods Cause Food Poisoning?